The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Do I need an MMR booster?

-The best way to avoid measles is to get a measles, mumps, and rubella (MMR) vaccine.
+The best way to avoid measles is Measles, mumps, rupture (MMR) Vaccine.
 The first shot is recommended for children between 12-15 months and 4-6 years old.

 People at high risk of infection who got shots years ago may want to consider getting a booster if they live in an area where they are experiencing it, said Scott Weaver of the United Nations Global Virus Network.
 They may include people with measles or families who live with people who are particularly vulnerable to respiratory illnesses due to underlying medical conditions.